Shiffrin wins giant slalom for 2nd career Olympic gold

 The 22-year-old American used a hard-charging final run to win the giant slalom Thursday for her second career Olympic title.
-She trailed by 0.20 seconds after the first run, but powered through a course filled with ruts to quickly make up time in the second.
+Shiffrin trailed by 0.20 seconds after the first run but powered through a course filled with bumps to quickly make up time in the second.

 At the 2014 Sochi Games, Shiffrin won the slalom title at age 18.
 She will defend that title Friday.

-Coming into the Pyeongchang Olympics, there was talk about Shiffrin possibly chasing after five medals.
-She’s certainly off to a great start, placing her hand over her heart right after seeing her time.
-She later fell to the snow in excitement.
+Coming into the Pyeongchang Olympics, there was talk about Shiffrin possibly chasing after quite a few medals.
+She’s certainly off to a flying start, falling to the snow in excitement after her win.

 ”It’s been a difficult few days, but it’s all about remaining positive and remaining energized and excited to get the games going,” said Mike Day, Shiffrin’s coach. ”At this point, the difficult days are just motivation for actually getting to compete.
 We’re battling a little bit of fatigue from going up and down the gondola every day, and the excitement of getting ready to race and the disappointment of not getting to race.
 But we’re in good shape.”